 What is a frozen embryo transfer?

 A frozen embryo transfer (FET) is a cycle where a frozen embryo from a previous fresh IVF cycle is thawed and transferred back into a woman's uterus.
-This means you won't have to undergo another cycle of hormone stimulation and egg collection.
+This means you won't have to undergo another cycle of hormone stimulation and an egg collection.
+Frozen embryo cycles can be undertaken on your natural cycle or using hormone preparation, or ovulation induction.

 Why do we freeze embryos?

-A frozen embryo transfer is eligible for a Medicare rebate and you can find the estimated out of pocket cost on our IVF treatment costs page.
+When you decide to use your frozen embryos, a frozen embryo transfer cycle is eligible for a Medicare rebate and you can find the estimated out of pocket cost on our IVF treatment costs page.
+Please note there is also a cost to freeze and store your embryos.

 Embryos can be frozen from Day 2 (four cell stage) to Day 5 (Blastocyst).
 They are placed in thin plastic straws, sealed at both ends, and labelled with your name and identification number.

-Once you feel that your family is complete, and you have no further personal use for your frozen embryos, you may decide to donate them to another couple who are unable to conceive with their own embryos.
+Once you feel that your family is complete, and you have no further personal use for your frozen embryos, you may decide to thaw them and let them regress naturally, donate them to scientific research or donate them to someone who is unable to conceive.
 Your specialist can discuss all your options with you.
-Visit our embryo donation page to find out more...
+Find out more about embryo donation…

 Freezing embryos for fertility preservation

-If you or your partner is undergoing fertility treatment for a serious illness or cancer you might consider freezing embryos for future pregnancy attempts.
+If you are undergoing fertility treatment for a serious illness or cancer you might consider freezing embryos for future pregnancy attempts.
 Find out more about fertility preservation....

 Want more information?

-To find out more about embryo freezing or frozen embryo transfers, please come to a free information evening, call our information line on 1800 111 483 or book an appointment with a fertility specialist.
+To find out more about embryo freezing or frozen embryo transfers, please call 1800 111 483 or book an appointment with a fertility specialist.

 Appointments are available within the next couple of weeks and will cost approximately $150 for a couple after the Medicare rebate.